funginstitute/downloads/database.md

 ## Known Issues
 * classes for 1975 data mostly missing (~72,000)
 * titles truncated beyond 256 characters -- needs schema adjustment
+* locations in `location_inventor` table are listed from oldest to most-recent for an inventor career.
+Should make the switch to most-recent only.
+Use `pd.drop_duplicates(take_last=True)` or some similar API call
+* locations in `location_assignee` table have duplicates

+## March 14, 2014

+### Development
+* finished joint application/grant assignee disambig

+**grant**
+* awaiting joint grant/app inventor disambig

+**application**
+* need to adjust claim foreign keys into the application table
+* awaiting joint grant/app inventor disambig

 ## March 12, 2014
 -----------------